maekitalo/cxxtools/doc/logging-howto.markdown

 the first statement in the `main` function of a application.

 This macro looks for different variants of configuration files.
-The configuration file format may be xml, properties or in the future (cxxtools version > 2.2) json.
-First it looks for a file named _log.xml_.
-If found, configuration is done by reading that xml file.
-If not, it looks for a file _log.properties_.
-This was the only variant in cxxtools version below 2.2.
-In cxxtools version > 2.2 it will look for a file _log.json_ in json format.
-If nothing is found, the logging is not configured and no output is produced.
+The configuration file format may be properties, json or xml.
+First it looks for a file named _log.properties_.
+If found, configuration is done by reading that properties file.
+If not, it looks for a file _log.json_ or _log.xml_.

-There are 3 additional variants. `log_init()` takes optionally a parameter.
+There are 4 additional variants. `log_init()` takes optionally one or 2 parameter.
 It is either a file name or a object of type `cxxtools::LogConfiguration`.

+With 2 parameters it expects the argc/argv from main to find the configuration file.
+It searches then for a file which is named like the process with the extension _.properties_, _.json_ or _.xml_ whichever is find first.
+If none is found, the `log_init` without parameters is called.

 If the file extension is `.properties`, properties format is used.
-If the file extension is `.json` (for cxxtools version > 2.2), json format is used.
+If the file extension is `.json`, json format is used.
+If the file extension is `.xml`, xml format is used.
+Otherwise a error message is written to stderr.
-Otherwise xml is assumed.

 A object of type `cxxtools::LogConfiguration` can be used to read the logging configuration from your own file using a proper deserializer or to build a configuration manually.

 The currently active configuration can be read using `cxxtools::LogManager::getInstance().getLogConfiguratoin()`.
-A copy is returned.
-Starting with cxxtools 2.3 `log_init` can be called multiple times to change the current log configuration at runtime.
+A copy is returned. `log_init` can be called multiple times to change the current log configuration at runtime.

 ### Format: xml